Lekan-ola/test-run/README.md

 # test-run
 This repository will be linked with RStudio

-Just practicing what i learnt it a course.
+Just practicing what I learnt in a course.